Sickness benefit standard deduction temporarily discontinued

 “To reduce the risk of spreading infection, it is important that those who are sick do not go to work.
 In the current situation, it is reasonable for central government to take financial responsibility for the first day of sickness to help individuals,” says Minister for Social Security Ardalan Shekarabi.

 This measure means that an employee can apply for central government reimbursement for the first day of sickness after the fact.
 The application is made retroactively to the Swedish Social Insurance Agency.
-The employer deducts the qualifying day as normal.
+The employer deducts the standard deduction as normal.

 Self-employed persons will also receive compensation for a qualifying day.
 The full details of this proposal will be made clear in the additional amending budget that the Government will adopt in the near future.